 Some students can handle part-time employment while in school, while others find the demands of their coursework is simply too much to juggle with a job.
 If you decide a job is the right choice for you, there are many opportunities that offer flexible schedules to work around lecture and tutorial time.
 You may even be able to work additional hours during holidays to pick up extra cash for the next term.

 If you do decide a part-time job is the right solution for your college financing needs, make sure taxes don't eat up your earnings unnecessarily.
-If you believe you will be earning less than your tax-free personal allowance, ask your employer to complete a P38(S).
-This allows your wages to be paid in gross, without any taken out for taxes.
+If you are earning less than your tax-free personal allowance, ask your employer to complete a form P38(S).
+This change allows your wages paid in gross, without any taken out for taxes.

 It is also important to know your rights in terms of the minimum you should earn.
 For questions about minimum wage rates, contact the Department of Trade and Industry.